01 — Purpose

 Orientation over interruption

-A good live region answers: what changed, and do I need to act?
+A good announcement answers: what changed, and do I need to act?

-Test with a screen reader: trigger the update, listen once, and ask whether a non-sighted user would understand the new state.
-Pair live regions with visible feedback — never rely on aria-live alone for critical errors users must see.
+Test with VoiceOver, NVDA, or TalkBack on critical flows.
+Pair spoken updates with visible feedback — never rely on aria-live alone for errors users must see.